 If an employee is directed by a superior to do a job then the employee, unless they were going to become insubordinate, would have to do it.
 If objectively it’s unreasonably hazardous then there could be an argument that an employee could be responsible in contributory negligence for not refusing to do what has been asked on the grounds that it is unsafe.
 However, realistically, given the power imbalance that exists between an employer and an employee, if an employee is specifically directed to do a task in a particular manner, no matter how plainly unsafe it is, it is going to be very difficult for them to refuse to do so and if that leads to a foreseeable accident then the employer is likely to be found liable as a result, with no finding of contributory negligence being made against the employee.

-Working at height involves risk for those employees working overhead, but also for employees and others working or moving about underneath from the risk of falling debris, material or equipment.
+Working at height involves risk for those employees working overhead, but also for employees and others working or moving about underneath from the risk of falling debris, material, or equipment.
 The use of correct harnesses and other safety equipment such as netting will be critically important here, together with the wearing of hard hats etc. by those below.
-Loading and unloading at height poses particular risks, as does use of dangerous equipment at height which compounds the possibility of injury and proximity to power lines etc.
+Loading and unloading at height poses particular risks, as does the use of dangerous equipment at a height that compounds the possibility of injury and proximity to power lines etc.

 About McCarthy + Co

-Our offices are based in Dublin and Cork but we have worked with clients throughout Ireland in locations ranging from Galway to Waterford.
-If you have suffered an injury on a building site or within a construction setting, we can provide expert guidance and advice regarding the handling of your personal injury claim *.
+Our offices are based in Dublin and Cork but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
+If you have suffered an injury on a building site or within a construction setting, we can provide expert guidance and advice regarding the handling of your personal injury claim.